Bonaire’s currency is the U.S. Dollar.

-If you need to get cash, there are nearly a dozen ATMs around Bonaire, based on the Cirrus, NYCE, and other ATM networks.
-None of the ATMs charge any extra fees (but your bank may), and all offer you the ability to withdraw money off your ATM account in dollars.
+If you need to get cash, there are many ATMs around Bonaire, based on the Cirrus, NYCE, and other ATM networks.
+Fees are generally negligable, but your bank might charge a fee to access your account internationally.
+All ATMS allow you to withdraw money off your ATM account in U.S. dollars.

 Most banks are open Monday through Friday from 8:00 AM to 3:30 PM, with some offices closed for lunch.

-Credit cards are also widely accepted, with most stores accepting MasterCard, VISA, Maestro (debit card) and Kompa Leon (a local charge card) almost all the time.
+Credit cards are also widely accepted, with most stores accepting MasterCard, VISA, or Maestro (debit card) almost all the time.
 American Express is less widely accepted than Visa or MasterCard.
 Some of the supermarkets here take credit cards, too, including American Express, but do check for credit card policies before you are checking out if you plan to charge your groceries.

 When buying something with a credit card, your card will be charged in U.S. dollars.
 EuroCard and DinersClub are generally not accepted; Discover is accepted in some locations.

 Finally, if you’re from the U.S., be forewarned that Bonaire follows European tradition in separating the thousands positions in large number with decimal points, and the fractional amounts after a whole number amount with commas, exactly the opposite as in the U.S. For example, twenty three thousand, four hundred eighty two dollars and 54 cents would be written as US$ 23.482,54 on Bonaire.

 You may find prices on Bonaire to be slightly higher than what you’re accustomed to for similar items where you live.
 This is a result of the addition of import duties and taxes to the cost of an item, and is fairly typical throughout the Caribbean, although it should be noted that the Dutch Caribbean has some of the lowest import tariffs in the region.